mentalblock/ganglia_postgresql/README.md

 ## Debugging

-As with most Ganglia python modules, you can execute the `postgresql.py` from the command-line.
+As with most Ganglia python modules, you can execute `postgresql.py` from the command-line.
 Execute `postgresql.py -h` for help.
 The command-line invocation is very close to how gmond will utilize the module.

 ## Contact